Nanping school massacre

-The Nanping school massacre (福建南平校园惨案) occurred at Nanping City Experimental Elementary School in the city of Nanping, Fujian Province, People's Republic of China, in which a man used a knife to kill eight children and seriously wound five others.
+The Nanping school massacre (福建南平校园惨案) occurred at Nanping City Experimental Elementary School in the city of Nanping, Fujian Province, China, in which a man used a knife to kill eight children and seriously wound five others.
 The incident occurred on 23 March 2010, around 7:20 am local time.
 It was the first incident in a string of school attacks in China.
 The perpetrator later confessed to the crime, telling police investigators that "life was meaningless".

 Incident and casualties

 The children were attacked outside the gates by a man as they were arriving for school at 7:20 am local time (UTC+8).
 (Before the attacks, it was the school's practice to keep the gates shut until school began at 7:30 am) The perpetrator was subdued on the scene by three adults.
 Of the eight fatalities, six died at the scene and the other two later in hospital.
 The deceased were four boys and four girls.

 The school, which at the time had around 2,000 students, closed for the day on 23 March before reopening the following day.